The Compression method and applications: Compression

-The gap of compression is a definitive measure of the chasm between points and their image points under compression.
-We can estimate this chasm by relating the compression gap to the mass of an expansion in the following ways.
+The compression gap is a definitive measure of the chasm between the points and their image points under compression.
+We can bound this by relating the compression gap to the mass of an expansion in the following ways.